Property investment in Manchester offers a great deal of potential…

-South Manchester has the highest proportion of Owner Occupied Housing Stock compared to all other Manchester Regions.
-55.9% of the region’s stock is Owner Occupied and 23.5% is private rented.
+South Manchester has the highest proportion of owner-occupied housing stock compared to all other Manchester Regions.
+55.9% of the region’s stock is owner-occupied and 23.5% is privately rented.

 The local council’s Draft Core Strategy (for new build developments) only provides a provision of 5% of new homes in the region, because of the limited site availability.
 This restriction on future supply will put pressure on the house prices.